Is something missing in life?

 Paul’s life pleads that cause fully.

-If your activities, abilites, involvement – those things based on your strength – determine your salvation,
+If your activities, abilites, involvement–those things based on your strength–determine your salvation, please think again.

 Good is not biblical.